kenny-io/fidbak/README.md

 ---

-## How the Dashboard Manages Your Data (No Auth)

-The current Fidbak Dashboard does not use authentication.
-To keep the experience simple during early access, it relies on:

-- **Owner email** — When you create a site (via dashboard or API), you can set `ownerEmail`.
-The API supports listing sites by this email using `GET /v1/sites?ownerEmail=you@example.com`.
-- **localStorage** — The dashboard stores your `ownerEmail` and the last viewed `siteId` in `localStorage` so it can automatically fetch and show your sites on return visits.

-What this means for you:

-- If you clear your browser storage or use a different browser/machine, the dashboard won’t remember your email.
-You’ll need to re-enter it or open a direct link with `?siteId=...`.
-- The API email filter is a convenience, not security.
-Anyone who knows your email could query `GET /v1/sites?ownerEmail=<email>` if they can reach your API.
-CORS controls still apply to browser calls, but server‑side access is possible.
-Avoid exposing sensitive data via this endpoint.

-Recommendations:

-- Bookmark the dashboard URL with your `?siteId=...` once you create a site so you can quickly return to it.
-- Keep your site IDs and dashboard links somewhere safe (e.g., your team docs or a password manager note).
-- For production rollouts or multi‑user teams, we recommend adding proper auth (planned).
-Until then, treat the dashboard as a lightweight viewer.

-> Note: Viewer access from browsers still depends on CORS allowlists per site.
-If your dashboard domain isn’t allowlisted for a site, the browser won’t be able to fetch its data from the API.
+The dashboard uses Clerk JWTs for owner‑protected endpoints (e.g., listing/managing your sites, webhooks).
+Sites created previously may use `owner_email`; newer sites also store `owner_user_id` (Clerk `sub`).
+Ownership is validated by `sub` or email.

 ---

-## Roadmap: Route-aware Display (planned)
+## Notes

+- Ensure the page origin embedding the widget is in your site’s Allowed Origins.
+- Align environments: the widget and dashboard should talk to the same API.

+## Roadmap
-We plan to support route-aware FAB visibility so you can show it only on certain sections (e.g., `/docs`).
-See `docs/widget-display-rules.md` for the proposal and examples.
+- We plan to support route-aware FAB visibility so you can show it only on certain sections (e.g., `/docs`).